mbalaji5/mobiquityassignment/README.md

 ### `Requirement in details`

 - Show list of F1 world champions starting from 1950 until now.
-- Clicking on champion should dispaly the list of winner for every race.
+- Clicking on champion should display the list of winners for every race.
-- Highlight when the winner has been the world champion for same season.
+- Highlight when the winner has been the world champion for the same season.
-  - user Driver id to find the winner is world champion for same season
+  - user Driver id to find the winner is world champion for the same season
 - Use Ergast api(https://ergast.com/api) to get world champions details and race winner details

 ### `Ergast Developer API`